 *.jmxfile for JMeter or

 locustfile.pyfor Locust.
-These files have to be added to Keptn and will be managed by Keptn.
+These files must be added to Keptn and will be managed by Keptn.
 Files can be added to Keptn via the keptn add-resource Keptn CLI command.
-Let us assume we have a project sockshop with a carts microservice, the following command will add the local resource
+For example, if we have a project sockshop with a carts microservice, the following command adds the local resource

-locustfile.pyto Keptn in both the two sequences mentioned in our shipyard.
+locustfile.pyto Keptn for each of the two sequences mentioned in our shipyard.

 keptn add-resource --project=sockshop --stage=test-automation --service=carts --resource=./locustfile.py --resourceUri=locust/locustfile.py

-test task is defined in the shipyard, and the test definitions are added to Keptn, the integration needs to subscribe for the test events.
-Depending on how your integration is built, this can be done either via adding the subscription in the distributor or to the job-executor definition.
+test task is defined in the shipyard and the test definitions are added to Keptn, the integration must subscribe to the test events.
+Depending on how your integration is built, this can be done by adding the subscription either in the distributor or to the job-executor definition.